-James C. Lester is Distinguished Professor of Computer Science and Director of the Center for Educational Informatics at North Carolina State University.
-His research focuses on transforming education with technology-rich learning environments.
+James C. Lester is Distinguished University Professor of Computer Science and Director of the Center for Educational Informatics at North Carolina State University.
+His research centers on transforming education with technology-rich learning environments.
 Utilizing artificial intelligence, game technologies, and natural language processing, he designs, develops, and investigates next-generation learning technologies.
 His work on personalized learning ranges from game-based learning environments and intelligent tutoring systems to affective computing, computational models of narrative, and natural language tutorial dialogue.
 The adaptive learning environments he and his colleagues develop have been used by thousands of students in K-12 classrooms throughout the U.S.

 - Artificial Intelligence and Intelligent Agents